fireundubh/playwithfire/unity/patchwork-design-patterns.md

 }
 ```

-You could simply return an appropriate value assuming Patchwork will override the body, but in case something really does go horribly wrong, how will you know?
+You could just return an appropriate value assuming Patchwork will override the body, but if something does go horribly wrong, how will you know?